Apply for the SHRM-CP or SHRM-SCP exam today! Applicants now have the option to test from home.

 Members can get help with HR questions via phone, chat or email.

-Communicable diseases like coronavirus and the respiratory illness it causes, COVID-19, can bring a busy workforce to a standstill.
+The coronavirus pandemic has changed the way we work and manage employees.
 Look below for the latest news and updates, as well as critical member-only resources.
-In addition, here is key information to help you to work your way through the pandemic:
+In addition, here is related information to help you to work your way through the pandemic:

 Following the CDC announcement that an outbreak of coronavirus in the U.S. is inevitable, SHRM (Society for Human Resource Management) released the following statement: